SEND Offer 2021-22

 Speech and Language Therapy

 The Speech and Language Therapist (SLT) hold weekly drop-in sessions at the Leyton hub of the Children and Family Centre at Queens Road.
 Sessions are also held at a drop-in session on Friday mornings during term time at Church Hill Nursery School, however during the COVID 19 pandemic these are being offered remotely.
-The SLT would refer children to specialist provision at Wood Street Health Centre.
-Unfortunately, due to the COVID 19 pandemic, these sessions are no longer able to continue.
-We have instead been able to advise parents about how to apply for additional support for their child if necessary.
-In addition we have referred children from the nursery to speech therapy if we feel they are not making enough progress.
-If your child has speech delay, the Speech and Language Therapist (SLT) can discuss how to support your child, at your convenience.
+The therapists have recently started their block therapy sessions at Wood Street clinic and the sessions are now face to face.
+In addition, I have referred children from the nursery to speech therapy if I feel they are not making enough progress.
+If your child has a speech and language delay, the Speech and Language Therapist (SLT) can discuss how to support your child, at your convenience.
 The SLT can refer your child to specialist provision at Wood Street Health Centre.
-Unfortunately, due to COVID-19, the services are currently running as online zoom sessions or as video calls.

 The Nursery school has links with lots of organisations which can help support you and your child.
 We follow the advice of doctors, Educational Psychologists, Occupational Therapists, Physiotherapists and any other health professionals based at Wood Street Health Centre.